 Last week, a client I have consulted with for almost a decade asked me a simple question: With a ton of digital tools being embraced by teachers but a limited budget to pay for districtwide subscriptions, how could he be sure that he was making the right choices about which tools to invest in and which tools to walk away from?
 Read more

 William M. Ferriter

-William M. Ferriter is a National Board Certified Teacher of sixth graders in a professional learning community in North Carolina.
-He has designed professional development courses for educators nationwide.
+William M. Ferriter is a sixth-grade science teacher in a professional learning community near Raleigh, North Carolina.
+A National Board Certified Teacher, he has designed professional development courses for educators nationwide.

 Over the last several years, I’ve done a ton of experimenting in my sixth-grade classroom with peer feedback—structured opportunities for students to give and receive feedback from one another.

 That’s primarily a function of efficiency.
 Teaching close to 120 students with a wide range of skills and abilities every single year makes it darn near impossible for me alone to provide feedback to the learners in my classroom.
 If the best feedback is both timely and directive—an argument that Bob Marzano made nearly a decade ago—we need to teach students to look for guidance and support from one another, rather than simply waiting to receive feedback from classroom teachers, who are perpetually buried in stacks of papers that need to be graded.
 Read more